bitcoindevkit/BDKSwiftExampleWallet/.github/pull_request_template.md

 * [ ] I've added tests for the new feature
 * [ ] I've added docs for the new feature
+* [ ] UI changes tested on small, medium, and large devices to ensure layout consistency

 #### Bugfixes: